Actions

 rts

-Now everything should be there.
-Let's test it!
-First, save your changes, and then build the ROM.
+Now, let's test it!
+Save your changes, and then build the ROM.
 Then, test it out in the emulator, and...

-Second, if you try to charge a Spin Dash while having rings and a badnik starts attacking you, they can still hurt you in your Spin Dashing state.
-Sonic gets injured, when instead the enemy should be destroyed.
-If you get hit while charging, you'll still be in a Spin Dash-charging state when you land.
-If you let go of the down button while bouncing backwards, Sonic will release his Spin Dash right away when he hits the ground (depending on which way you got hit; forwards or backwards).
-Now, this might be awesome in itself and certainly should kill whatever badnik hurt you in the first place, but it isn't what should happen.
+The most obvious one is that if you get hit while charging, you'll still be in a Spin Dash-charging state when you land.
+If you let go of the down button while bouncing backwards, Sonic will release his Spin Dash right away when he hits the ground (which depends on the way you got hit, e.g. forwards or backwards).
+Now, this might be awesome in of itself and should certainly kill whatever badnik hurt you in the first place, but it isn't what should happen.

-Aside from all of those bugs, the physics of the Spin Dash are clearly in place, however.
+Aside from all of that, the physics of the Spin Dash are clearly in place, however.
 This is a good start!

 Fixing bugs/errors

-First of all, let's fix the camera issue.
-Go back to the Spin Dash code and replace instances of $FFFFEED8 with v_lookshift.
-Build and test.
-You should find that the camera does reset itself when you start to Spin Dash, but if you take the double-S-tube in GHZ1, you still barely outrun the screen vertically and get killed.
+First of all, let's fix the boundary issue.
+As mentioned earlier in this guide, we have already fixed the camera bug in our code that we have provided.
+As such, you'll find that the camera does reset itself when you start to Spin Dash, however if you take the double-S-tube in GHZ1, you still barely outrun the screen vertically and get killed.
 So to fix this, go into the _incObj folder and open the file "Sonic LevelBound.asm".
 Find the code at the label .bottom:.
 Here's what you should see:

 .bottom: